 It never occurred to me as a fledgling musician, writer, or teacher, that I could say, “I am not writing this book/performing this piece/teaching this subject material for you.”

 On first hearing, that sounds the opposite of inclusive.
 It was the unspoken and unwelcome message that I sometimes received from the keepers of the dead-white-powerful-rich-european-male canon of my youth: we didn’t do this for you.
 And furthermore, don’t I want my work, whatever that is, to have universal appeal, to be a best-seller, to get into a top journal, to Win Friends and Influence People?
 Or at least to get a bunch of hits on YouTube?

 Well.
 The answer to these questions, as I have come to understand it, is No. It is far more rewarding to find your target audience and to engage with them, using your own authentic voice.
 And, most important, you are not keeping people out when you speak authentically; the choice to become a hater or troll and to exclude themselves is theirs, not yours.
 Hurley writes of the profound connection and love that she feels with her target readers; readers she has inspired to make changes and do good, brave, creative things with their lives.
 I count myself now among her target audience, she has made me feel inspired too.
 It’s paradoxical that it seems to take setting a firm boundary, and saying no, to get to this yes.

-Happily, this worry has not (yet) come to pass.
+Happily, this worry about haters has not (yet) come to pass.
 But I do wonder if I could be doing a better job reaching out to my target audience.
 How about you, other bloggers on Word Press?
 Who is your target audience?
 Do you have someone in particular in mind, or do you like to be surprised?
 How have you found and connected with them?